 1. ALGO can be used to pay transaction fees on the Algorand Network.
-Compared to networks like Ethereum (ETH) and Bitcoin (BTC), Algorand has minimal fees.
-As of January 2022, it costs only $0.0014 per transaction.
+Compared to networks like Ethereum (ETH) and Bitcoin (BTC), Algorand has minimal fees (0.001 ALGO).
+As of October 2022, it costs only $0.0003 per transaction.

-2. ALGO can be staked to have a chance of being selected as a block proposer or validator.
+2. ALGO can be registered to have a chance of being selected as a block proposer or validator.

 How to Buy ALGO on Binance

-You can purchase ALGO on Binance in just two steps with a credit or debit card.
+You can purchase ALGO on Binance directly with a credit or debit card.
 If you already have crypto in your account, you may be able to swap directly for ALGO if it's in a pair with the coin you hold.
 To begin, let's look at using a credit or debit card.

 1. Log in to your Binance account and hover over the [Buy Crypto] header at the top left of the homepage.
 In the drop-down menu, select [Credit/Debit Card].

 2. Next, select the fiat currency you'll pay with your card in the top field.
-In the bottom field, choose your desired cryptocurrency.
-Make sure that it is in a pair with ALGO to trade for it directly.
+In the bottom field, choose ALGO.

 3. Click [Continue] and accept any terms and conditions if it's your first time purchasing with fiat.

 4. Click [Add new card] or select a card already added to your account, and then follow the instructions for completing your payment.

 If you want to swap crypto in your Spot Wallet for ALGO, you can also use Binance’s [Convert] feature.
 Select the crypto you want to convert from in the top field and ALGO in the bottom.
 If you cannot see ALGO in the bottom field, it is not in a trading pair with your chosen crypto.
 Click [Preview Conversion] after entering the amount you want to swap.